chauvean/tslearn_for_medicine/README.md

 From an iteration to another We preserve clusters with their contains who have "most" of their samples having a high silouhette value.
 Then we redo a k-means clustering on the remaining samples.

 We add a max number of iterations.
-Classification stops if nb itrations exceeded or if nb clusters and their size variations stays below treshold.
+Classification stops if nb iterations exceeded or if nb clusters and their size variations stays below treshold.

 --> See code on my other computer

+I am currently implementing a dictionnary solution.
+The keys are the possible combinations happening at a defined datefrom and value is the corresponding output.
+For instance with n=2 we have 2-sized combinations mapped to their output combination.
+Ex : A->B C->D in the dic A,C mapped to B,D.
+For m-length precedence relationships we will search for matching outputs-inputs of different values.

+The problem is that there are too many combinations. (sum over k ( n parmi length_of_date_k ))